top of page

-Most marine blooms, like this one called Noctiluca, aren’t toxic to humans.
+Most marine blooms, like Noctiluca, aren’t toxic to humans.
 However, they can be harmful to the environment.

 The rusty orange patch in the photo above is a Noctiluca bloom.
 Noctiluca blooms are sometimes confused with "red tide" or shellfish poisoning.
 While visually striking, Noctiluca blooms are not toxic to humans.